motion/orbit/projects/blog/src/pages/update-one/index.md

 I'd like to introduce Orbit.
 Let's start with a story:

 You read, write, email, chat, document, and ticket... from Slack to Jira, GDocs to Github.
-Your knowledge is distributed across many services and internal wiki's and portals don't keep up -- they're another source of truth, a cumbersome point of interaction, and more infrastructure to maintain.
+Your knowledge is distributed across many services, and internal wiki's and portals don't keep up -- they're another source of truth, a cumbersome point of interaction, and more infrastructure to maintain.

 There's a trend that's happening in our world, and it's preventing us from staying on top of whats going on in our companies and in our digital lives.
 Before going into detail, I think it's actually best explained by the gap between the sci-fi interfaces we dream of in film and TV, contrasted with the reality of how we work today.